jsenv/core/readme.md

 — See [script/test/test.js](https://github.com/jsenv/jsenv-core/blob/e44e362241e8e2142010322cb4552983b3bc9744/script/test/test.js#L2)

 That being said it's only a recommendation.
-There is nothing enforcing or checking the presence of _jsenv.config.js_.
+There is nothing enforcing or checking the presence of _jsenv.config.mjs_.

 ## React

 React is written in CommonJS and comes with jsx.
 If you use react and or jsx it requires some configuration.

-_jsenv.config.js for react and jsx:_
+_jsenv.config.mjs for react and jsx:_

 ```js
 import { createRequire } from "module"